ErVinTract/ErVinTract/README.md

 - 👋 Hi, I’m @ErVinTract
-- 👀 I’m interested in Sport, Programming
+- 👀 I’m interested in Sport, Programming, Music
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning Golang
-- 💞️ I’m looking to collaborate on PHP
+- 💞️ I’m looking to collaborate on Python
 - 📫 How to reach me Telegram: @ErVinTract

 <!---